xuzhongping/PPDelegate/README.md

 ## License

-IFMTest is available under the MIT license.
+PPDelegate is available under the MIT license.
 See the LICENSE file for more info.